Can I Eat Expired Mayonnaise Commercially Packaged Unopened?

 Expert Source

-"According to USDA guidelines, commercially packaged unopened mayonnaise should be stored in a cool, dry place and used within the expiration date on the package for optimal quality and safety."
+"According to the FDA, commercially packaged mayonnaise, unopened, can be stored in a cool, dry place away from direct sunlight and should be used by the 'use by' date on the package for best quality and safety."

 ✅Fresh Mayonnaise Commercially Packaged Unopened